fonturbel/netLOO/README.md

 This package contains a dataset-agnostic toolkit for **multi-temporal bipartite network analysis** that apply the full pipeline to any set of bipartite networks sampled at three or more time points (plant–pollinator webs across years, host–parasite series, networks across an invasion gradient, etc.).

-Generalized from the analysis pipeline developed for Medel & Fontúrbel's Chilean "blooming desert" plant–pollinator study.
+This package was based on the ideas developed by Rodrigo Medel & Francisco E. Fontúrbel's to assess changes in plant-pollinator networls in the Chilean blooming desert.

 ## What it computes